As a program manager, you’ve got your work cut out for you. Managing teams, identifying problems, and delegating tasks is all in a day’s work.

 The format of your certification section only needs basic information.
 List the name of your certification and the issuing organization.

-Program manager resume skills: the right combination for maximum impact
+Program manager resume skills: The optimal combination for maximum impact

-Program management is a highly skilled job that requires both hard and soft skills.
+Program management is a highly skilled job that necessitates both hard and soft skills.

-However, you’re also in charge of strategy, budgeting, reporting, and presenting.
+However, you're also responsible for strategy, budgeting, reporting, and presenting.

-It can be difficult to decide which skills should be emphasized.
-Refer back to the job description to see what skills they value most from their ideal candidate.
+Deciding which skills to prioritize can be challenging.
+Refer to the job description to determine which skills the employer values most in their ideal candidate.

-For example, will procuring and managing vendors be a big part of the role?
+For instance, will procuring and managing vendors be a significant part of the role?

-Or, do they need a technical program manager who can build and maintain the KPI dashboard?
+Or do they need a technical program manager who can build and maintain a KPI dashboard?

-Or, someone who has excellent communication skills to present strategy, risk assessment, and recommendations to key stakeholders.
+Or perhaps someone with excellent communication skills to present strategy, risk assessment, and recommendations to key stakeholders.

-Be honest about what you’re including, and make sure your resume gives an accurate idea of your impact as a program manager.
+Ensure honesty when including skills, and make sure your resume accurately reflects your impact as a program manager.

-Here are the soft skills and hard skills you might want to include on your resume.
+Here are the soft and hard skills you may want to include on your resume.

 20 soft skills to include on a program manager resume: